m0stafa13/m0stafa13/README.md

 # 💫 About Me:
-## Hi there! 👋  <br>💻 I'm a Computer Science and Information Technology student.<br>📚 Currently learning the fundamentals of web development and exploring different technologies.<br>📌 I love sharing knowledge and learning from the tech community!
+## Hi there! 👋  <br>💻 I'm a Computer Science and Information Technology student.<br>📚 Currently learning the fundamentals of web development .<br>📌 I love sharing knowledge and learning from the tech community!

 ## 🌐 Socials: